 Zach Colman (00:05):

 Hey, this is Zach, with another episode of the brand power analysis podcast.
-And today I’d like to introduce, why don’t you go ahead and introduce yourself?
+And today I’d like to introduce Greg Amiel, why don’t you go ahead and introduce yourself?

 Greg Amiel (00:16):

-My name’s Greg Amiel, I’m with, I’m a Canadian guy and I’m with the Ottawa sports and entertainment group up in Ottawa, Canada. so I work with the Ottawa red blacks and the Canadian football league, otherwise known as the CFL and, one of, the Canada’s most story junior hockey franchises, the OHS Ottawa, 60 sevens.
-So I get to do lots of fun things and the, marketing and sponsorships fear on a day-to-day basis, getting to work with a professional sports ownership group, making sure that fans and, and our teams stay connected all the time and making sure that people here in Ottawa, they entertained as much as possible.
+My name’s Greg Amiel, I’m with, I’m a Canadian guy and I’m with the Ottawa sports and entertainment group up in Ottawa, Canada. so I work with the Ottawa red blacks and the Canadian football league, otherwise known as the CFL, and, one of, Canada’s most story junior hockey franchises, the OHS Ottawa, 60 sevens.
+So I get to do lots of fun things and the marketing and sponsorships fear on a day-to-day basis, getting to work with a professional sports ownership group, making sure that fans and, and our teams stay connected all the time, and making sure that people here in Ottawa, they entertained as much as possible.

 Zach Colman (00:57):